-Referral of Victims and Perpetrators of Bullying or Harassment for Counseling
+XI.
+Referral of the Victimized and Perpetrators of Bullying or Harassment for Counseling

-The Superintendent shall establish a procedure to refer victims and perpetrators of bullying or harassment for counseling, including a protocol for intervening when bullying or harassment is suspected or when a bullying incident is reported.
-The procedure shall include:
+The Superintendent shall establish a procedure to refer the victimized and the alleged perpetrator of bullying or harassment for counseling, including a protocol for intervening when bullying or harassment is suspected or when a bullying incident is reported.
+With parental notification as needed, the procedure shall include:

-- A. a process by which the teacher or parent/legal guardian may request informal consultation with school staff (specialty staff, e.g., school counselor, school psychologist, etc.) to determine the severity of concern and appropriate steps to address the concern (the involved students' parents or legal guardian may be included); - B. a referral process to provide professional assistance or services that includes: - a process by which school personnel or parent/legal guardian may refer a student to the school intervention team (or equivalent school-based team with a problem-solving focus) for consideration of appropriate services; (Parent or legal guardian involvement is required at this point.) - 2. if a formal discipline report or formal complaint is made, the principal or designee must refer the student(s) to the school intervention team for determination of counseling support and interventions; (Parent or legal guardian involvement is required at this point.) - 3. referral of school personnel to the Employee Assistance Program; - C. a school-based component to address intervention and assistance as determined appropriate by the intervention team that includes: - 1. counseling and support to address the needs of the victims of bullying or harassment; - 2. interventions to address the behavior of the students who bully and harass others (e.g., empathy training, anger management); - 3. intervention which includes assistance and support provided to parents/legal guardians, if deemed necessary or appropriate.
+- A. a process by which the teacher or parent/legal guardian may request informal consultation with school staff (specialty staff, e.g., school counselor, school psychologist, etc.) to determine the severity of concern and appropriate steps to address the concern (the involved students' parents or legal guardian may be included); - B. a referral process to provide professional assistance or services that includes: - 1. a process by which school personnel or parent/legal guardian may refer a student to the school intervention team (or equivalent school-based team with a problem-solving focus) for consideration of appropriate services; (Parent or legal guardian involvement is required at this point.) - 2. if a formal discipline report or formal complaint is made, the principal or designee must refer the student(s) to the school intervention team for determination of counseling support and interventions; (Parent or legal guardian involvement is required at this point.) - 3. referral of school personnel to the Employee Assistance Program; - C. a school-based component to address intervention and assistance as determined appropriate by the intervention team that includes: - 1. counseling and support to address the needs of the victimized of bullving or harassment: - 2. interventions to address the behavior of the students who use bullying behaviors and harass others (e.g., empathy training, anger management); - 3. intervention which includes assistance and support provided to parents/legal guardians, if deemed necessary or appropriate.

-Providing Instruction to Students, Parents/Legal Guardians, Teachers, School Administrators, Counseling Staff, and School Volunteers on Identifying, Preventing, and Responding to Bullying or Harassment
+XII.
+Providing Instruction to Students, Parents/Legal Guardians, Teachers, School Principals, Counseling Staff, and School Volunteers on Identifying, Preventing, and Responding to Bullying or Harassment

 The Board seeks to ensure that schools sustain healthy, positive, and safe learning environments for all students.
 It is important to change the social climate of the school and the social norms with regards to bullying.
-This requires the efforts of everyone in the school environment - teachers, administrators, counselors, school nurses, other non-teaching staff (such as bus drivers, custodians, cafeteria workers, and/or school librarians), parents/legal guardians, and students.
+This requires the efforts of everyone in the school environment - teachers, principals, counselors, school nurses, other non-teaching staff (such as bus drivers, custodians, cafeteria workers, and/or school librarians), parents/legal guardians, volunteers, and students.

-Students, parents/legal guardians, teachers, school administrators, counseling staff, and school volunteers shall be given instruction at a minimum on an annual basis on the District's policy and regulations against bullying and harassment.
+Students, parents/legal guardians, teachers, school principals, counseling staff, and school volunteers shall be given instruction at a minimum on an annual basis on the district's policy and regulations against bullying and harassment.
 The instruction shall include evidence-based methods of preventing bullying and harassment, as well as how to effectively identify and respond to bullying in schools.

-Training
+A. Training

-The School District will conduct training for students, parents, teachers, regional/District staff, school administrators, student support staff, counseling staff, bus drivers, School Resource Officers/Deputies, and school volunteers on identifying, preventing, and responding to bullying.
-At the beginning of each school year, the school principal/designee and/or appropriate regional/District administrator shall provide notice of this policy, as well as the process for reporting incidents, investigation, and appeal to students, school staff, parents, or other persons responsible for the welfare of a student through appropriate references in the Code of Student Conduct, the school website, and/or through other reasonable means.
+The school district will conduct training for students, parents, teachers, regional/district staff, school principals, student support staff, counseling staff, bus drivers, School Resource Officers/Deputies, and school volunteers on identifying, preventing, and responding to bullying.
+At the beginning of each school year, the school principaland/or appropriate regional/district administrator shall provide notice of this policy, as well as the process for reporting incidents, investigation, and appeal to students, school staff, parents, or other persons responsible for the welfare of a student through appropriate references in the Code of Student Conduct, the school website, and/or through other reasonable means.